 - Sexual penetration of another person when you are armed with a weapon

-The Criminal Sexual Conduct – Second Degree charge usually involves intentionally touching someone for sexual gratification.
-The criminal sexual conduct 2nd degree charge has put some emphasis on power relationships and abuses of those relationships like for example a teacher and a student.
+A CSC second degree charge usually involves intentional unwanted touching of someone for sexual gratification.
+The secon degree criminal sexual conduct charge has put some emphasis on power relationships and the abuses of those relationships, for example a teacher and a student.

-The conviction for the CSC 3rd Degree charge may include up to fifteen years in prison, SORA registration and other penalties.
-The lifetime monitoring penalty is not expressly included under this charge.
-The CSC 3rd Degree sexual offense is also known as statutory rape.
+The CSC 3rd degree Michigan penalty may include up to 15 years in prison, sex offender registration, and other penalties.
+With that said, the lifetime monitoring penalty is not expressly included under this charge.
+A third degree criminal sexual conduct sex offense is also what is known as statutory rape.

 Statutory rape is a complicated crime.
-The victim of this sexual conduct might have willingly engaged in a sexual act but the state law defines it as a crime because of who the victim is (victim was under the age of consent) not because he or she felt violated.
+The alleged victim of this sexual assault might have willingly engaged in a sexual act, but the state law defines it as a crime because of who the victim is (victim was under the age of consent in Michigan) not because he or she felt violated.

-The CSC 4th Degree charge is a misdemeanor.
-If convicted, the person can be sentenced by imprisonment for not more than 2 years or a fine of a certain amount or both.
-Charge also includes probation and possible SORA requirements.
 With CSC fourth degree, consent is a significant element.
-The CSC 4th degree prohibits any sexual contact if the victim is between the ages of 13 and 16 and the alleged suspect is 5 years or older than the victim.
+CSC 4th degree prohibits any sexual contact if the alleged victim is between the ages of 13 and 16 and the alleged suspect is five years or older than the victim.

 The criminal sexual conduct charges in Michigan are serious.
-If you’ve been charged with CSC, you’ll need an experienced Michigan sex crimes attorney to defend your rights.
+If you’ve been charged with CSC, you will need a top criminal sexul conduct attorney to defend your rights.